PMBio/scdali/usage.md

     estimated_rates = results['posterior_mean']
     estimated_uncertainties = results['posterior_var']

 The scDALI interpolation will estimate both the posterior means and variances of allelic rates per cell.
+Again we can call

+    help(run_interpolation)

+for more info.

 ## Low-level scDALI interface